Octavius Morgan

+them found in the British Museum, London.'

-Background and education
+Early life and education

 Morgan was born on 15 September 1803.
 He was the fourth son of Sir Charles Morgan, 2nd Baronet, of Tredegar Park, Monmouthshire, by his wife Mary (née Stoney).
-Charles Rodney Morgan and Charles Morgan, 1st Baron Tredegar, were his elder brothers.
+Charles Morgan, 1st Baron Tredegar was his older brother.
+His nephews included Charles Rodney Morgan, Godfrey Morgan, 1st Viscount Tredegar and Col. Hon.
+Frederick Courtenay Morgan.
 He was educated at Westminster School in London and at Christ Church, Oxford, gaining an M.A. in 1832.

-Career

-Morgan was a Fellow of the Society of Antiquaries of London, a Fellow of the Royal Society and the President of the Royal Archaeological Institute.
-In 1832 he was elected a Fellow of the Royal Society.
+The Friars, Newport

-Morgan had inherited an ample fortune and in 1839 he had "The Friars" rebuilt for his use in the Elizabethan style.
-The Friars had at one time been home to Carmelite monks.
-He was said to have filled the house with "Tudor furniture, more curious than useful".
-Morgan had an octagonal preaching platform installed halfway up the main wooden staircase where he would conduct services every day.
+Morgan inherited an ample fortune.
+Consequently, in 1839 he was able to buy "The Friars", a Grade II listed building in Newport, Wales which he had rebuilt in the Elizabethan style.
+He had an octagonal preaching platform installed halfway up the main wooden staircase where he would conduct services every day.
+And he was said to have filled the house with "Tudor furniture, more curious than useful".
 His congregation would consist of his maids, the housekeeper, bailiff and the boot boy.
 The lock he had installed on the door reflected his interest in mechanisms and automata.
 The substantial brass lock is still on the door of his house and it has seven subsidiary controls.

+Public life

 Morgan sat as Member of Parliament for Monmouthshire from 1841 to 1874 for the Conservatives.
 He also served as a Justice of the Peace and Deputy Lieutenant for Monmouthshire.
-He was President of the Cambrian Archaeological Association 1857–8.

-He had been elected to Society of Antiquaries but was not active until 1848 after which he was Vice-President more than once.
-Morgan published papers on astrolabes and episcopal rings and early communion plate.
+Morgan belonged to multiple scholarly organizations.
+He was: